louiscb/Hangman-Game-TCP-Sockets/README.md

 # Hangman-Game

 Client-server hangman game that uses TCP to communicate over blocking sockets.
+Built using Java 1.8.

-Run the java class server.net.GameServer to initiate the server.
+To start the server, go to the folder Hangman/out/production/Hangman and run Java server.net.GameServer

-Run the java class client.startup.Startup to inititate the client.
+To start the client, go to the folder Hangman/out/production/Hangman and run Java client.startup.Startup